Mooosik/gpt4all_generative_agents/README.md

 <p align="center" width="100%">
 <img src="cover.png" alt="Smallville" style="width: 80%; min-width: 300px; display: block; margin: auto;">
 </p>
+This repository is a fork of a fork created by user SaturnCassini.
+Their fork allows the usage of local models than OpenAI's ChatGPT.
+This fork expands on their work.

+This repository is a work in progress.

-This repository accompanies our research paper titled "[Generative Agents: Interactive Simulacra of Human Behavior](https://arxiv.org/abs/2304.03442)."
+The original repository accompanies the research paper by Park et al. titled "[Generative Agents: Interactive Simulacra of Human Behavior](https://arxiv.org/abs/2304.03442)."
 It contains our core simulation module for  generative agents—computational agents that simulate believable human behaviors—and their game environment.
 Below, we document the steps for setting up the simulation environment on your local machine and for replaying the simulation as a demo animation.

 ## <img src="https://joonsungpark.s3.amazonaws.com:443/static/assets/characters/profile/Isabella_Rodriguez.png" alt="Generative Isabella">   Setting Up the Environment
 To set up your environment, you will need to generate a `utils.py` file that contains your OpenAI API key and download the necessary packages.